• Menu

 For something super quaint about 15 minutes on foot from the center, check out Villa Sara, with its huge terrace overlooking town.

-I stayed at Villa Astoria, about a 10 minute walk to the start of Corso Umberto.
-The location was great, and the view from the hotel room was spectacular, as you can see.
-The room itself was pretty basic, but it did have everything we needed.
-Certainly not luxurious, but equally, it was clean, and did its job.
+The room itself was pretty basic, but it did have everything I needed.
+Certainly not luxurious, but clean and comfortable.
 I opted for a sea view room of course, which is compulsory if you’re visiting Taormina.

 is taormina worth visiting?
 With the view from a room in villa astoria in taormina over the sea, and the pretty hotel lit up at night from the outside it is hard to see why not